-Note that this card does come with a $0 introductory annual fee for the first year, then $95.
-The fee could offset some of your cash back earnings.
+Note that this card does come with a $0 intro annual fee for the first year, then $95 after that, which could offset some of your cash back earnings.

 Check out our review of the Blue Cash Preferred® Card from American Express to learn more.

 Here’s why: Traveling with kids requires a lot of flexibility.
 You might be flying to Disney World one year, taking a road trip around the country the next and sneaking in family visits or parents-only getaways in between.

 The Chase Sapphire Reserve® does flexibility really well.
 First, you get an annual $300 travel statement credit for qualifying travel purchases made with your card.
 After that, you get three points for every $1 you spend on purchases in the travel and restaurants categories worldwide.
 You’ll also get bonus points for specific purchases through Chase Ultimate Rewards®: five points per $1 spent on flights, 10 points per $1 spent on hotels and car rentals, and 10 points per $1 spent on Chase Dining purchases.
 Then, you’ll earn one point per $1 spent on all other purchases.